cities

 Park at the 9/11 Memorial.

 Two identical pools are part of the 9/11 Memorial.
 They are located precisely where there used to be the old towers 1 and 2 of the World Trade Center.
 Pools make two-stage waterfalls.
 The lower waterfall looks like an abyss, so you can't actually see the bottom.
-The waterfalls deafen the noise of the city, and make you think about what happened there more than 14 years ago.
+The waterfalls deafen the noise of the city and make you think about what happened there more than 14 years ago.
 Next to it is the new One World Trade Center - the highest building in North America and the 4th highest in the world.
-For those who like 360 degrees rooftop views, there is a new observation deck up there opened in 2015.
+For those who like 360-degree rooftop views, there is a new observation deck up there that opened in 2015.

 Downtown Manhattan from the Brooklyn Bridge.

 Grand Central Station.
 But where are the tracks?
-Everything is here, but buried underground for over 100 years now.
+Everything is here but buried underground for over 100 years now.
 It's hard to believe, but the station has 44 platforms and 67 tracks which makes it the largest train station in the world.
 At the lowest level, there is a secret track number 61.
 It was used by President Franklin Delano Roosevelt.
 That platform is only accessible via a secret elevator from the hotel "Astoria" above it.

-The beauty and the Beast: Chrysler Building (left) and Rockefeller Center (right).
+The Beauty and the Beast: Chrysler Building (left) and Rockefeller Center (right).

 Lego: you don't have to use bricks, you can use books.